onestudio-co/flutter-bond/README.md

 [![Build](https://github.com/onestudio-co/flutter-bond/actions/workflows/build.yml/badge.svg)](https://github.com/onestudio-co/flutter-bond/actions/workflows/build.yml)
 [![Free Palestine](https://img.shields.io/badge/Free_Palestine-%20%F0%9F%87%B5%F0%9F%87%B8-green)](https://github.com/onestudio-co/flutter-bond)

-Flutter Bond is the public One Studio's template for all internal Flutter apps.
-You are welcome to use this template for your project as well and contribute to make it even better.
+Flutter Bond is a Palestinian product proudly developed in Gaza by a passionate Palestinian engineer.
+This template serves as One Studio’s public framework for all internal Flutter applications.
+We invite you to use this template for your projects and contribute to its ongoing improvement.

-This is a Work In Progress mini framework inspired by Clean Architecture, lessons learned from past projects, and ideas from the Laravel ecosystem.
+Flutter Bond is a work-in-progress mini-framework inspired by Clean Architecture, lessons learned from past projects, and innovative ideas from the Laravel ecosystem.

+This version improves the text quality while maintaining the original meaning and context.

 # About Flutter Bond